docs

 - Temporary contractors with scoped access for specific work, expiring automatically

-What should buyers verify in a demo?
+What to verify in a demo

 - Open a denial that spans multiple line items, then filter denials by payer across all eight practices